Winter is finally here! If your children love the winter season, they’ll love this paper plate walrus.

 - Scissors

-- Walrus template (enter your email in the form at the end of this post to have the link sent to you)
+- Walrus template (unlock the image at the end of the post to go to the download page)

 Directions

-Paint the paper plate in 1-2 thin coats of paint and let dry completely.
+First, guide your child to paint the paper plate with 1-2 thin coats of paint and let it dry completely.

 Position the eyes towards the top of the head and glue in place.

-Take this completed piece and glue it slightly overtop the bottom of the eyes.
+Finally, encourage your child to take this completed piece and glue it slightly over top the bottom of the eyes.

 That’s it!
-Isn’t this a fun craft to do with the kids this winter?!
+Isn’t this a fun craft to do with the kids over the winter months?!
+Don’t forget to check out all our other animal crafts for kids while you’re here!

 Winter Unit For Kids